Kinvey/kinvey-cli/README.md

 ## Getting Started

 Kinvey CLI requires you to authenticate.
 The fastest way to get started is to run the `kinvey init` command.
-It prompts for credentials and hostname and creates a working profile for you, which stores the settings for you for future executions.
+It prompts for credentials and hostname and creates a working profile for you, which stores the provided settings for future executions.

 Note that you only need to specify a host if you are on a dedicated Kinvey instance.
 Otherwise just press Enter to continue.